 Toyota Racing secured their second win of the 2013 season with victory in the final round of the FIA World Endurance Championship.
 Anthony Davidson, Sébastien Buemi and Stéphane Sarrazin put in a commanding performance in the number 8 TS030 Hybrid at the Bahrain International Circuit on Sunday, taking the chequered flag more than a minute clear of their nearest challengers.

-The result delivered on a dominant qualifying performance, which saw the number 7 Toyota of Nicolas Lapierre, Kazuki Nakajima and Alex Wurz claim pole ahead of their team-mates.
-Lapierre held the race lead until being delayed by traffic just after an hour, allowing Buemi to come through.
+The end result was succeeded by an impressive qualifying performance, in which the number 7 Toyota of Nicolas Lapierre, Kazuki Nakajima and Alex Wurz claimed pole position.
+Lapierre held the lead until being delayed by traffic just after an hour, allowing Buemi to come through.

-The number 8 car then made a clear run to the finish, with Davidson contributing a double stint from just over half distance.
+The number 8 TS030 then made a run to the finish, with Davidson contributing a double stint from just over half distance.
 The number 7 Toyota held second until being sidelined by a technical issue after two hours and 64 laps.

-The result took Toyota Racing’s season tally to 152.5 points and second place in the manufacturers championship, with two wins, six podiums and three pole positions.
+The result took Toyota Racing’s season tally to an impressive 152.5 points, placing the team second in the manufacturers championship, with two wins, six podiums and three pole positions.

 Mike Conway joins Toyota Racing